American Express vs. Barclays

 • American Express offers a High Yield Savings Account with a competitive APY of 3.50%.

-• No minimum deposit or balance requirement for American Express's High Yield Savings Account.
+• No minimum deposit or balance requirements for the High Yield Savings Account.

 Potential Drawbacks

-• American Express has an F BBB rating and is not BBB Accredited.
+• American Express has a BBB rating of F and is not BBB accredited.

-• American Express has no branches for in-person banking.
+• American Express has no branches for in-person service.

 Barclays